For course descriptions not found in the UC San Diego General Catalog, 2014–15, please contact the department for more information.

 101C.
 Language (4)

 An introduction to structure of natural language, and to the cognitive processes that underline its acquisition, comprehension, and production.
 This course covers findings from linguistics, computer science, psychology, and cognitive neuroscience to provide an integrated perspective on human language abilities.
-Recommended: Cognitive Science 101A.
+Prerequisites: Cognitive Science 1 and 14A.

 102A.
 Distributed Cognition (4)